 Brighton and Hove community resilience project update

-This month our community resilience partnership project focusses on terrorism
+This month our community resilience partnership project focusses on the risk of fire.

 The project is funded by the Sussex Resilience Forum and aims to ensure that people in Brighton & Hove are prepared for potential emergencies and that communities are resilient.